 Therefore, you should start a small savings plan and aim to reduce your spending every month.
 For me, one great way of doing this is by looking at where lots of money gets wasted.
 Naturally, my mind wanders to the energy and water bills.
 They can be astronomical in a busy household, and it’s something you can address.
 Obviously, there are lots of ways you can save energy around the home.
 We all know the common tips: turn off the lights, put your heating on a lower setting, etc. Still, I think there are smarter ways to save money by looking at high-energy consuming things and how you can reduce energy consumption.
 That’s a fancy way of saying: what uses the most energy and how can you stop this.

 This brought me to the idea of washing your clothes.
 A washing machine can use up lots of energy as it is on for a good few hours each time.
 Plus, you use up hot water as well, so the water bill goes up.
 In a busy household, you might wash clothes every couple of days – not to mention towels, bedding, and more.
 So, if you can save energy when washing clothes, you will save a lot of money every month.
+If you still find that your water bills are high, or even rising, you may have a leak in your water line, therefore, a water line replacement may be needed.
+Warning signs of this include rust-colored water coming out of your faucets, low water pressure, and wet spots in your garden.

 Now that the introduction is out of the way, let’s look at what you can do: